TokenQuest

 }

-The opt-in mirror sends more (your panel's display feed) — scrubbed first: project names, the weekday-hour matrix and unrecognized MCP tool names never leave your box. --dry-run shows that payload too when the mirror is on.
+The opt-in mirror sends more (your panel's display feed) — scrubbed first: project names, your --server machine label, the weekday-hour matrix and unrecognized MCP tool names never leave your box (your timezone and first-seen date stay in — the panel needs them to draw your days). --dry-run summarizes that payload too when the mirror is on: its size, what was scrubbed, what's kept.
 Off by default.

 Fair warning about the paste-a-prompt method

-Pasting instructions into your agent is exactly the pattern security guidance tells you to distrust — so distrust it: the message below tells your Claude to download tq.py, read it, and explain it to you before anything runs, and to stop if anything looks off.
+Pasting instructions into your agent is exactly the pattern security guidance tells you to distrust — so distrust it: the message below tells your Claude to download tq.py, audit it, and explain it to you before anything runs, and to stop if anything looks off.
+The top of tq.py carries THE TRUST MAP — an exhaustive list of every network request the script can make — written to be checked against the code, not taken on faith.
+Auditing us first isn't paranoia here; it's the intended on-ramp.
 If you'd rather stay hands-on, the four commands above do the same thing.

 the Halls of Heroes · read tq.py · bundle version